The NHS workers who have died during the coronavirus pandemic

 – Amarante Dias, hospital worker

-Amarante Dias, who worked at the Weston General Hospital in north Somerset, was described as a “valued and much-loved colleague” and would be “greatly missed”.
+Amarante Dias, who worked at the Weston General Hospital in north Somerset, was described as a “valued and much-loved colleague” who would be “greatly missed”.

 – Melujean Ballesteros, nurse